-More than an estimated 15 million individuals struggle with an alcohol use disorder in the United States, and approximately 88,000 people die from alcohol each year.
+Millions of Americans struggle with an alcohol use disorder, and tens of thousands die from alcohol each year.
 While these statistics are alarming, only a small percentage of individuals get the treatment they need to cope with and overcome alcohol addiction.
 Struggling with an alcohol use disorder can be incredibly hard, and many people try to hide their alcoholism as long as possible.
-However, the sooner a person seeks help, the more likely he or she is to make a full recovery and prevent potentially harmful and even deadly consequences of alcohol use.
+However, the sooner a person seeks help, the more they can make a full recovery and prevent potentially harmful and even deadly consequences of alcohol use.

-1. You Have Health Problems Caused By Alcohol Use
+1. You Have Health Problems Caused by Alcohol Use

 2. You Experience Alcohol Withdrawal Symptoms When Not Drinking

-3. You Have Injured Yourself Or Others While Intoxicated
+3. You Have Injured Yourself or Others While Intoxicated

-4. Your Work Or School Performance Has Suffered As A Result Of Your Drinking
+4. Your Work Or School Performance Has Suffered as a Result Of Your Drinking

 6. You Regularly Blackout From Drinking